Skip Ribbon Commands

 Print this topic

-• Advises and assists the vicar for clergy in making recommendations to the archbishop concerning ministerial assignments for priests, and their development as persons and ministers
+• Advises and assists the vicar for clergy in making recommendations to the archbishop concerning ministerial assignments for priests and transitional deacons, and their development as persons and ministers

 The Priest Personnel Board consists of the following persons: